• Recipes

 • Knead for 10 minutes or until the dough becomes smooth and slightly tacky.

-• Brush with eggwash and bake in a 350 ° F for 20-25 minutes.
+• Gently brush the rolls with eggwash and bake in a 350°F for 20-25 minutes.
+Enjoy!

 Making Dinner Rolls in Advance